 Why Do Dogs Like Being Scratched Above Their Tail?
 Decoding Canine Pleasure

-Why Do Dogs Like Being Scratched Above Their Tail - Pet Super Market
+Why Do Dogs Like Being Scratched Above Their Tail?
+Decoding Canine Pleasure - Pet Supermarket

 Dogs enjoy physical sensations just as much as humans do.
 They react with great pleasure when their tummies are rubbed in just the right way, and they lean in contentment when their nails are scratched in that sweet spot above their curled tails.